marcaube/marcaube.github.io/_posts/2015-05-24-specifications.md

 The third use case for specifications is building objects to specification.
 You can use them to tell a factory how to create an object satisfiying certain criteria.

 The code gets a bit more complicated and won't be discussed here.
-There's a whole chapter dedicated to specifications in Eric Evans' book, so you can read chapter nine if you're intersted in learning more.
+There's a whole chapter dedicated to specifications in Eric Evans' book, so you can read chapter nine if you're interested in learning more.

 ## References